In this tutorial, we will discuss Python arrays and how they are different from the Python list. We will also cover some

 In the above code, we imported the array module in our program, then using that array module we create an array containing elements [1,2,3,4].
-In the above example, we have given ‘d’ as a type code which represents the data type of the elements.
+In the above example, we have given ‘d’ as a type code that represents the data type of the elements.

 Array Type codes in Python:

 When we create an array, we need to pass a Unicode and a list of elements to the array () method.
 The Unicode decide the data type of all the elements and all the element data type should match the type code.

 array.array(‘Type code or UniCode’ , [list of items] )

 With the array module, we can only create an array of numeric elements.